DevOpsCloudJunction/website/README.md

 example checkout the existing index.md in (content/en/blog/kube-autoscaler/index.md)

 6. Once you have complete the blog, run hugo server to start the local copy of the website and test the changes on (http://localhost:1313), the blog should appear along with other blogs inside the (https://devopscloudjunction.com/blog/) upon clicking 'Get Started' on homepage

+To build your site, cd into your project directory (where) and run

 ```bash
 hugo server